The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 This centre of excellence in social science postgraduate research training will have studentships across the consortium for students commencing their studies in the 2014-15 academic year.

 Studentships will be awarded on the basis of the academic excellence of both the candidate and the research proposal.
-The funding will typically cover yearly maintenance (£13,726 in 2013-14) and fees for one of the following: +3 programme (PhD); 1+3 (MSc+PhD).
+The funding will typically cover yearly maintenance (£13,863 for 2014-15) and fees for one of the following: +3 programme (PhD); 1+3 (MSc+PhD).

 Graduate Teaching Assistantship